Singapore Trip Planner – Tips and tricks to planning a great trip to Singapore

 So you’ve settled on Singapore!
 Here’s a checklist to ease your Singapore trip planning:

-- Check out if you need any Visas here.
+- Check if you need entry Visas and other entry requirements here.

 - Pack clothes in light and airy fabrics.
 Singapore lies one degree north of the equator, with a tropical rainforest climate.
 Comfort is key as it gets pretty hot.
 You will spot many locals wearing t-shirts, shorts and slippers to go about their day.
 Chuck a hat and portable umbrella in your suitcase to protect you from the sun and rain.